vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/freeform-proposal.md

   </TabItem>
 </Tabs>

-## Voting and enactment
+## Voting
 All proposals are voted on by the community.
 To vote, community members need, at a minimum, the larger of <NetworkParameter frontMatter={frontMatter} param="spam.protection.voting.min.tokens" suffix="tokens" hideName={true} /> or <NetworkParameter frontMatter={frontMatter} param="governance.proposal.freeform.minVoterBalance" suffix="tokens" hideName={true} />, associated to their Vega key.

 Your proposal will need [participation](../../concepts/governance.md#how-the-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.freeform.requiredParticipation" formatter="percent" hideName={true} /> and a voting majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.freeform.requiredMajority" formatter="percent" hideName={true} />, so having community support is essential.

 Building support is down to you.
-Share your proposal in [the _Free Form Proposals_ forum ↗](https://community.vega.xyz/c/governance/25) on Vega community.
+Share your proposal in the [_Freeform Proposals_ section ↗](https://community.vega.xyz/c/governance/free-form-proposals/31) on the Vega community forum.
 You may also wish to share on [Discord ↗](https://vega.xyz/discord).

 Proposers who invite feedback, engage with comments, and make revisions to meet the needs of the community are more likely to be successful.